Ytel-Inc/Message360-Java-Helper-Library/README.md

 ![](http://message360.com/wordpress/wp-content/uploads/2014/08/message360.png)

-### Welcome to the Message360 PHP Helper Library
+### Welcome to the Message360 Java Helper Library
-This is home to the Official PHP Message360 REST API.
+This is home to the Official Java Message360 REST API.

 ```
 Sample Code Here